 Here at REELZ, we do not report to a corporate board of directors or Wall Street investors.
 We are one family, surrounded by many empowered employees, working as a team to bring new ideas to your television screen.
 We bring our experiences to the creative table in order to develop the very best television for our viewers.
 We take risks, value new ideas, provide diverse programming and give our viewers different and surprising choices.

 We provide TV that the big networks owned by giant corporations have refused to show.
 As an example, we brought you The Kennedys mini-series when corporate TV networks were afraid to air it.
 The Kennedys was a unique perspective on one of America’s most fascinating families that would have been silenced had we not had the courage to air it.
 Americans responded when millions of people watched this groundbreaking mini-series and rewarded REELZ with record ratings.
 The creative community also responded with many accolades including four Emmy® Awards out of 10 nominations that season.
-Now we are working on bringing the sequel, The Kennedys — After Camelot, in 2017.
+In 2017 REELZ continued the incredible story of the Kennedy family with The Kennedys — After Camelot miniseries.
 We continue to innovate and break new ground in television entertainment.
 We don’t always have hits, but we take chances and are fearless because of our independence.
 We answer only to our core values and to you, our valued viewers.

 Who needs #BlackFriday or #CyberMonday when you can get all your shopping done on #SmallBizSaturday and help your community!
 Get out and have some fun today! 🎁